flame-engine/flame/doc/components.md

 If you are not using `BaseGame`, don't forget this component needs to be update'd even if static, because the animation object needs to be ticked to move the frames.

-## Composed componend
+## Composed component

 A mixin that helps you to make a `Component` wraps other components.
 It is useful to group visual components through a hierarchy.
-Ehen implemented, makes every item in its `components` colection field be updated and rendered with teh same conditions .
+When implemented, makes every item in its `components` collection field be updated and rendered with the same conditions.

-Example of usage, where vitibility oof two components are handled by a wrapper:
+Example of usage, where visibility of two components are handled by a wrapper:

 ```dart
 class GameOverPanel extends PositionComponent with Resizable, ComposedComponent {